 French on the reverse, however this type of photograph on glass only existed from the

 early 1850s, after the death of Emily (1848) and Anne (1849).

 The researcher's experience in photography spans three decades and includes

 printing thousands of photographs from glass negatives such as this.
 He believes that this is a

 copy of an earlier 1840s photo (a daguerreotype).
-Sit back from the screen and you may
+Sit back from the screen and you

-notice that the photo is on a slight slant and has the appearance of having been cropped.
+will see that the photo is on a slight slant and has the appearance of having been cropped.
 This is

 how daguerreotypes were copied, at an angle to avoid reflections and centred to avoid marks at the